Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/flux_vector/plot_flux_vector_syrm_7kw.rst

 this case, this PM-flux estimate lumps the effects of inductance errors.
 Naturally, the PM-flux estimation can be used in PM machine drives as well.

 ..
-GENERATED FROM PYTHON SOURCE LINES 15-16

-Imports.

-..
-GENERATED FROM PYTHON SOURCE LINES 16-22
+GENERATED FROM PYTHON SOURCE LINES 14-20

 .. code-block:: Python